The Importance of Branding for Early-Stage Healthcare Companies

 Building brand recognition is a long-term endeavour.

-If you're a startup founder looking to attract partners, especially large companies and firms, the way your brand speaks to them is going to drive their first impression of your company.
+If you're a startup founder looking to attract partners, especially large companies and investors, the way your brand speaks to them will drive their first impression of your company.

-Even if they don't engage immediately, they'll remember your brand the next time they came across your activities and this is usually key to getting a foot in the door and kickstarting the conversation.
+Even if they don't engage immediately, they'll remember your brand the next time they come across your marketing activities recognition is usually crucial to getting a foot in the door and kickstarting the conversation.

 Spending some time at the start to make sure the first impression fits what you're all about will pay dividends over time.

-If you're interested in learning more about how to do that in the right way, without spending months and large amounts of resources, you can watch the interview with Belinda, from Arttia Creative Limited and the Innovation Forum.
+If you're interested in learning more about doing that right without spending months and large amounts of resources, you can watch the interview with Belinda from Arttia Creative Limited and the Innovation Forum.

 Video transcript